acmaheri/LSLforAndroid/README.md

 ## Installation in Your Mobile App
 ### In Android Studio (gradle)
-   * clone this repo via ``` git clone https://github.com/acmaheri/LSLforAndroid.git``` and import and integrate it in your android studio enviroment.
+   * clone this repo via ``` git clone https://github.com/acmaheri/LSLforAndroid.git``` and import and integrate it into your android studio environment.

 ### Updates
 * ``` v0.0.01 ```
     + The demo app is disabled.
-     + The release is compiled in a generic ```.aar``` library format so as to allow easier multi platforms intergration.
-The output ```.aar``` library file can be found [here](https://github.com/acmaheri/LSLforAndroid/tree/master/libAndroidLSL/build/outputs/aar), probably you may need also those dependecies`
+    + The release is compiled in a generic ```.aar``` library format so as to allow easier multi-platforms integration.
+The output ```.aar``` library file can be found [here](https://github.com/acmaheri/LSLforAndroid/tree/master/libAndroidLSL/build/outputs/aar), probably you might need also existing dependencies which is found in this repository.